-Length of complete Days per year:
+Length of complete calendar years of service: Days per year:

-calendar years of service:

 0-4+ years 15 days

 5-9+ years 20 days

 10+ years 25 days (maximum accrual)

-- b.
-Employees will have vacation available for use in the calendar year on January 1 of each year in accordance with the schedule in paragraph 1(a) based on their completed calendar years of service. - c.
-Slate may agree to provide additional vacation to an employee in its sole discretion. - d.
-During their first partial calendar year of employment, new employees shall be allotted vacation for use during the calendar year on a prorated basis tied to the employee's start date. - e.
-Upon separation, employees who have not used all of their paid vacation will be paid for their unused vacation on a pro rata basis, up to a maximum of ten (10) days, unless otherwise required by law, provided that the employee's vacation has been accurately reported and the employee's vacation records are up to date and further provided that the employee provides Slate with least ten (10) working days' notice.
+b.
+Employees will have vacation available for use in the calendar year on January 1 of each year in accordance with the schedule in paragraph 1(a) based on their completed calendar years of service.

+c.
+Slate may agree to provide additional vacation to an employee in its sole discretion.

+d.
+During their first partial calendar year of employment, new employees shall be allotted vacation for use during the calendar year on a prorated basis tied to the employee's start date.

+e.
+Upon separation, employees who have not used all of their paid vacation will be paid for their unused vacation on a pro rata basis, up to a maximum of ten (10) days, unless otherwise required by law, provided that the employee's vacation has been accurately reported and the employee's vacation records are up to date and further provided that the employee provides Slate with least ten (10) working days' notice, and further provided that the employee works the ten (10) working days' notice and does not take time off during that notice period.
 For purposes of determining pro rata payouts upon separation, vacations will be considered to accrue as follows: